L-spaces, taut foliations, and graph manifolds: Introduction

 \begin{theorem} If $Y$ is a closed, connected, orientable graph manifold then the following are equivalent: \begin{itemize} \item[(i)] $Y$ is not an L-space; \item[(ii)] $Y$ admits a $C^0$ coorientable taut foliation; \item[(iii)] $Y$ has left-orderable fundamental group. \end{itemize} \end{theorem}

 The equivalence (ii) $\Leftrightarrow$ (iii) is due to Boyer and Clay \cite{BC}.
 The implication (ii) \(\Rightarrow\) (i) is established by Boyer and Clay in \cite{BC-prep}.
 Alternately, this implication follows from a theorem of Bowden \cite{Bowden} and, independently, Kazez and Roberts \cite{KR, KR-prep} that taut \(C^0\) foliations can be approximated by weakly semi-fillable contact structures, together with the earlier work of Ozsv\'ath and Szab\'o \cite{OSz2004}.
 Theorem \ref{Main Theorem} provides the final required implication (i) $\Rightarrow$ (ii).
-Note that Seifert fibered manifolds are examples of graph manifolds; thus Theorem \ref{Equivalence Theorem} generalizes a result of Boyer, Gordon and the fourth author \cite{BGW2013}.
-When the graph manifold has a single JSJ torus, the result is proved in work of the first and fourth authors \cite{HW}.
+Among graph manifolds, the above equivalence was known for Seifert fibered spaces (see \cite{BGW2013} and references therein).
+The case of a graph manifold with a single JSJ torus was shown in \cite[Theorem 1.1]{HW} of the first and fourth authors; this case also follows from the second and third authors' gluing theorem \cite[Theorem 6.2]{RR}.
+In fact, Theorem \ref{Main Theorem} (and thus Theorem \ref{Equivalence Theorem}) also follows from results in \cite{RR}, as we aim to show in this paper.

 The equivalence (i) $\Leftrightarrow$ (iii) resolves \cite[Conjecture 1]{BGW2013} in the affirmative for graph manifolds.
 We thank Tye Lidman for pointing out the following immediate consequence:

 \begin{corollary} Suppose $f\co Y_1\to Y_2$ is a non-zero degree map between closed, connected, orientable graph manifolds.
 If $Y_1$ is an L-space then $Y_2$ is an L-space as well. \end{corollary} \begin{proof}This follows from Theorem \ref{Equivalence Theorem} and \cite[Theorem 3.7]{BRW2005}.
 Note that the existence of the non-zero degree map $f$ induces a non-trivial homomorphism from $\pi_1(Y_1)$ to $\pi_1(Y_2)$ \cite[Lemma 3.8]{BRW2005}.
 Hence if $\pi_1(Y_2)$ is left-orderable then so is $\pi_1(Y_1)$ \cite[Theorem 1.1]{BRW2005}.\end{proof}